KERR FAMILY CHRONICLES© Christopher Earls Brennen

 William M.M.
 Macdonald Frank Macdonald

 - William Macdonald was born on Feb.25, 1872, in Lanarkshire, Scotland, the second child of Andrew MacDonald.
 He is listed in the family bible.
 He is also listed in the 1881 Census of Scotland as a 9-year-old schoolboy (born in Glasgow) living with his parents at 230 Nuneaton Street, Barrowfield, Glasgow.
 He is also listed in the 1891 Census as a 19-year-old, unmarried ``ladle dauber in iron works'' (born in Glasgow) living with his parents at 44 East John Street, Glasgow.
 The bible also lists his marriage on Sep.3, 1894, to Helen Young McLeod (daughter of William McLeod and Barbara Kelly) and the birth of a son.
-The family bible lists the death of William McDonald on Oct.9, 1904, with the notation ``Gone but not forgotten''.
+William McDonald worked in Glasgow as a "engineer's store keeper'' but died on Oct.9, 1904, of chronic gastritis at the age of 32 at his home at 281 London Road, Glasgow.
+The family bible lists his death on Oct.9, 1904, with the notation ``Gone but not forgotten''.
 After his death, his wife, Helen, son William Martin McLeod MacDonald, and daughter, Alexandria, aged 19, emigrated to New Zealand setting sail from Southhampton on SS Athenic on Jun.29, 1922.
 In 1938 Helen Young Macdonald was living at 109 Forfar Street in Dunedin, New Zealand.
 The children of William and Helen MacDonald:

 - William Martin McLeod Macdonald was born in Glasgow on Aug.4, 1895.
 On Jun.29, 1922, William MacDonald, aged 26, motorman, of 281 London Road, Glasgow, set sail for New Zealand on SS Athenic from Southampton.
 He travelled with his mother, Mrs. H. MacDonald aged 51 and with Alexandria McDonald aged 19.
 William married Doris Elizabeth Sarah McKenzie (born Nov.28, 1903) in New Zealand in 1925.
 They were divorced in Dunedin, New Zealand, in 1930/31.
 Prior to 1933 William married Myrtle Vida Young, born on Jul.12, 1906, in Mosgiel, Dunedin, New Zealand.
 In 1938 he was living at 109 Forfar Street in Dunedin, New Zealand, and working as a tramway man.
 Myrtle died in Dunedin on Dec.7, 1987.
 William M.M.
 Macdonald died in Dunedin on Sep.1, 1988.
 The children of William and Vida Macdonald: